 - Depression can create heightened levels of anxiety and a feeling of loneliness.

 - High levels of agitation can put strains on relationships.

 - Permanent brain and liver damage.

 - Potential deaths from overdoses.

 While many think that younger people are less prone to becoming addicted to opioids, that is a complete myth.
 Over 2,500 children between the ages of 12 and 17 abuse a prescription pain reliever for the first time every day.
 Here are other alarming facts about young people and opioid use:

 - Six percent of 17-to 25-year-olds have abused prescription drugs in the past month.

 - A study found that teens who have taken prescription opioid pain medications before Grade 12 are 33 percent more likely to abuse between the ages of 19 and 25.

 - A survey found that half of teens believe that prescription drugs are safer than illegal street drugs.

-- Fewer than 12 percent of teens who report substance abuse or dependence symptoms receive any treatment for these conditions.
+- Fewer than 12 percent of teens who report substance use disorder or dependence symptoms receive any treatment for these conditions.

 - Overwhelmingly, the most common reason teens do not receive treatment is that they do not perceive a need for it.